Comparison guide

 When should I still use Splitwise?

-Use Splitwise when everyone wants to participate in a shared group ledger, especially for group trips, housemates, group dinners, and situations where several people need to add expenses themselves.
+Use Splitwise when everyone wants to participate in a shared group ledger, especially for group trips, housemates, group dinners, and situations where several people need to add and manage expenses themselves or settle with each other inside the group.
+Use You Owe Me when one person wants to split shared costs, track a Group Payback, keep per-person balances, and manage the history, repayments, statements, and follow-up context.

 Can You Owe Me help with awkward repayment conversations?